sjbylo/container-workshop/03-build-image-with-app/README.md

 Launch your fresh image named _flask-vote-app:latest_ with the following command.

+The command will:
-The command will make the container accessible on port 8080 (-p), name the container _vote-app_ and remove the container after it has stopped (--rm).
-You should see the python application starting up and then listening on port 8080.
+- make the container accessible on port 8080 (-p)
+- name the container _vote-app_ and
+- remove the container after it has stopped (--rm).

+Similar to a previous lab, you should see the python application starting up and then listening on port 8080.

 ```
 docker run -it --rm -p 8080:8080 --name=vote-app flask-vote-app:latest
 ```

-As in the previous labs, test your app - but this time it's running in a container.
+As in the previous labs, test your app - but this time it's running in a container!

 ```
 curl http://localhost:8080/